 - Personal care items (i.e. toiletries, incontinence products)

 There are a few things a new resident should have – a valid Ontario Health Card, paperwork for any applicable Powers of Attorney, medications, toiletries, and some clothing.
-Our Resource Nurse will be sure to discuss any other items that might be useful to have on hand.
+Our Clinical Lead will be sure to discuss any other items that might be useful to have on hand.

 We will provide all general dietary requirements; our staff takes time with each resident to discuss dietary preferences, and prepares all the meals and regular beverages.
 For those with restrictive dietary requirements and preferences, each room is equipped with a mini-fridge that families can fill with any preferred specialty items.

 Due to the COVID-19 pandemic, visitor guidelines have changed and continue to be modified.
 Please call our Clinical Lead for information and advice about the current visitor protocol.

 Our Clinical Lead will discuss provisions for a resident’s laundry with each family individually.

 Pets are allowed to visit, provided they meet the requirements.
 Please check with staff; you’ll need to complete a pet waiver before bringing a pet into the hospice.